Rosemary (Mi Die Xiang)

 Rosemary was considered sacred to the ancient Egyptians, Romans, and Greeks.
 Some Christian folklore claim that the plants can live to be thirty-three years old, the same age as Jesus when he was crucified.
 It was often used to decorate homes and Churches.

 As the herb was already famous for improving the memory it was used in the Middle Ages to help lovers not to forget each other, and was therefore often included in wedding ceremonies.
 It was a charm for enduring love.
-The bride would wear a wreath of rosemary around her head and the groom and guests would all wear a sprig of the fresh herb.
+The bride would wear a wreath of rosemary around her head and the groom and guests would all wear a sprig of the fresh herb as well.
 Rosemary has also been used as a symbol of remembrance during war commemorations and at funerals, with a sprig being tossed into the graves as a sign that the deceased would not be forgotten.
 This tradition dates all the way back to ancient Egypt where the herb was buried with the pharaohs.

 Some say a sprig of rosemary kept in the back of drawers will help deter mice and rats.
 Rosemary is also used to ward off mosquitoes.

-Rosemary has been burned as an incense in sacred ceremonies and to help clear and clean sick rooms.
+Rosemary has been burned as incense in sacred ceremonies and to help clear and clean sick rooms.
 In French hospitals it was common to burn rosemary and juniper berries to purify the air and prevent infection.
 Rosemary has been smoked to help calm asthma, coughs and other throat and lung infections.
 It has long been believed to banish evil spirits.

 Rosemary water is said to have been first used by the Queen of Hungary “…to renovate vitality of paralyzed limbs…” Fresh rosemary tops were also added to wine and used as an external poultice.
 Rosemary wine taken in small quantities was said to help calm anxiety and strengthen a weak heart subject to palpitations.